 (This is my father’s day gift from my daughter, Jessie Remington Henry.
-I sat in hotel restaurant yesterday crying in my eggs as I read this on my smartphone . . . more than a thousand long miles from her.
-If you read, perhaps it will make you feel better about the resilience of children and the power of love.
-I do not believe my posting this requires any further explanation.
+I sat in a hotel restaurant yesterday crying in my eggs as I read this on my smartphone . . . more than a thousand long miles from her.
+If you read it, perhaps it will make you feel better about the resilience of children and the power of love.
+I do not believe my posting requires any further explanation.
 May your father’s day be as special as her words made mine.)

 The Truth About Being a Daughter

 by Jessie Remington Henry

 I have no memory of my parents ever being together.
 I only have images that I have conjured up in my mind or created from photographs that lay in a white shoebox under my bed.
 It seems that it has only been in the past few years, after entering my twenties, I have longed for a memory of the two of them.
 That I have started to wonder what it was like when they met.
 Where I came from.
 How I came to be.
 I think that whatever psychological armor your body builds for you as a child to protect you from the things you are too young to handle, begins to dissipate when you grow older and wondering where you came from and who you are is not a choice but a thought that stares you in the face every morning and whispers at you while you fall asleep at night.